Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Dual-Response Mechanism:

-- Quick Response: After the interviewer stops speaking, if the “thinking while listening” deep thought process is not yet complete, the system must provide a brief core point within 5 seconds to help the user quickly start speaking and avoid awkward silence.
+- Quick Response: After the interviewer stops speaking, if the “thinking while listening” deep thinking process is not yet complete, the system must provide a brief core point within 5 seconds to help the user quickly start speaking and avoid awkward silence.

 - UI Interface: A simple interface (web or desktop application) is needed to display the agent’s output.